Alfresco/docs-alfresco/support/latest/resources/upgrade.md

 |Service Pack|Fixes|Full|Custom code or extensions only|Unusual|Unusual|
 |Hot Fix|Single Fixes|Full|Full (Alfresco QA test single fix only)|Unusual|Unusual|

-> **Note:** For Alfresco Content Services, if you are upgrading more than two releases (3.1 to 3.4, or 3.4 to 4.2 for example), please contact Support.
+> **Note:** For Alfresco Content Services, if you are upgrading more than two releases (3.1 to 3.4, or 3.4 to 4.2 for example), please contact Hyland.
 For Alfresco Content Services, the advice on service pack upgrades only applies if you are upgrading from the base release (4.1 to 4.1.2 for example).
 If you are upgrading from a previous release as well (4.0 to 4.1.2 for example), follow the advice for the Release upgrade.

 This assumes you have: